BushLife - Backpack Gear Load Out

 Making a trap with your survival gear

 This emergency fishing tin is my homemade creation, which you can make yourself.
-The idea here is to have a means to procure food from a small survival kit.
+The idea here is to have a means to procure food from a small kit.
 You won’t notice it in your pack, and it’s well worth carrying!

 My maps are in a zip lock to protect them from the elements.
 Within this same zip lock is a folded piece of tin foil – for which there are a million uses.
 I also carry a small piece of leather, which you can use as a work surface in the bush.
 A separate zip lock houses some folded toilet paper.
 Unless you like wiping with leaves, don’t forget the TP!

 Next, we have a Rite in the Rain Notepad, pencil and tactical pen.
 A notepad and pencil should be in every backpack gear load out!
 Rite in the Rain makes various waterproof notebooks and weatherproof pens, for which we have a full review.
 For taking notes, directions, leaving messages and so on.
-It’s a far more practical piece of backpack gear than we realize.
+It’s a far more practical piece of wilderness survival gear than we realize.

 In my pack, you will also find a high-capacity ABFOCE battery bank and Apple Lighting, micro USB and USB C charging cables for all electronic devices.